How to buy Reliance Worldwide Corporation (RWC) shares in Australia

 Reliance Worldwide Corporation share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Reliance Worldwide Corporation's is 1.0514.
-This would suggest that Reliance Worldwide Corporation's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Reliance Worldwide Corporation's is 1.007.
+This would suggest that Reliance Worldwide Corporation's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Reliance Worldwide Corporation overview

 Reliance Worldwide Corporation Limited, together with its subsidiaries, engages in the design, manufacture, and supply of water flow, control, and monitoring products and solutions for plumbing and heating industries.
-It offers push-to-connect plumbing fittings for the installation and repair of water reticulation systems; crimp fittings, expansion fittings, and accessories; coiled and straight length tubing; polybutylene pipe for domestic water and central heating systems; LLDPE tubing for fluid control applications; and rigid nylon and aluminum piping for air and pneumatic systems.
-The company also provides temperature and pressure relief, pressure regulation, and thermostatic mixing valves; push-to-connect technologies for drink dispense, pure water, air and pneumatics, blown fiber, automotive, and OEM solutions; and plumbing and mechanical solutions that support the delivery of water and firestop solutions.
-In addition, it offers other products, such as backflow preventers, expansion vessels, underfloor heating components and kit systems, water meters, and water mains connection fittings and repair sleeves.
+It offers plumbing solutions comprising brass and plastic push-to-connect plumbing fittings, other fittings, pipes, valves, and integrated installation solutions; appliance installations solutions, such as fluid tech and appliance installation and repair services; and other products.
 The company provides its products under the SharkBite, JG Speedfit, HoldRite, CashAcme, Reliance Valves, MultiSafe, and John Guest brands.
-It operates in Australia, New Zealand, Korea, China, the United States, Canada, the United Kingdom, Spain, Italy, Germany, France, the Czech Republic, and Poland.
+It distributes its products through retail, wholesale, and original equipment manufacturers (OEMs).
+The company operates in Australia, New Zealand, Korea, China, the United States, Canada, the United Kingdom, Spain, Italy, Germany, France, the Czech Republic, and Poland.
 Reliance Worldwide Corporation Limited was founded in 1949 and is headquartered in Atlanta, Georgia.

 Stocks similar to Reliance Worldwide Corporation